 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-Child Care After a Permanent Loss of Work, Education, or Training
+Child Care after a Permanent Loss of Work, Education, or Training

 NLF: Boards must be aware that effective October 31, 2020, TWC will discontinue the waiver of §809.51(b).
 This waiver allowed unemployed families to continue to receive subsidized child care for an indefinite period, even if there was a permanent job loss.
 TWC will also reinstate the requirement for Boards to provide no less than three months of child care following permanent job loss.